nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed find-by-feature feature mechanism is primarily facilitated by the `DengueHotspotTrackerParser#parseCommand()`, `FindCommandParser#parse()`, `FindPredicate#test()`, and `FindCommand#execute()`methods.
+The proposed find-by-prefix feature mechanism is primarily facilitated by the `DengueHotspotTrackerParser#parseCommand()`, `FindCommandParser#parse()`, `FindPredicate#test()`, and `FindCommand#execute()`methods.

 Given below is an example usage scenario and how the find-by-prefix mechanism behaves at each step.